Scots law: Scotland as a distinct jurisdiction

 The United Kingdom, judicially, consists of three jurisdictions: England and Wales, Scotland, and Northern Ireland.
-There are important differences between Scots law, English law and Northern Irish law in areas such as property law, criminal law, trust law, inheritance law, evidence law and family law while there are greater similarities in areas of UK-wide interest such as commercial law, consumer rights, taxation, employment law and health and safety regulations.
+There are important differences among Scots law, English law and Northern Irish law in areas such as property law, criminal law, trust law, inheritance law, evidence law and family law while there are greater similarities in areas of UK-wide interest such as commercial law, consumer rights, taxation, employment law and health and safety regulations.

-Examples of differences between the jurisdictions include the age of legal capacity (16 years old in Scotland but 18 years old in England and Wales), and the fact that equity was never a distinct branch of Scots law.
+Examples of differences among the jurisdictions include the age of legal capacity (16 years old in Scotland but 18 years old in England and Wales), and the fact that equity was never a distinct branch of Scots law.
 Some examples in criminal law include: